Skip to content

 001

-Although it appears quite simple on the surface, this Sales Performance by Location template offers a remarkably rich view of sales performance.
-The report breaks down sales by location and product, allowing users to drill down to the details that make up any metric on the screen.
-Filtering specific locations or products is easy, making this report appropriate for any company that wants to gain a deep understanding of sales performance across multiple territories.
+Although simple on the surface, this Sales Performance by Location template offers a complete picture of performance.
+It breaks down sales by location (region, country, city, etc.) and product.
+Users can drill into the data behind any metric for in-depth understanding, or glance at the indicators included along with each metric to quickly see how they’re trending.
+Changing locations and products is easy, making this report ideal for any company that wants to learn more about sales performance across locations, whether domestic or multi-national.

 Management Information Dashboard

-Often, the best reports are ones that condense massive amounts of information into an easily accessible, quickly digestible format.
+In the best instances, effective reports condense lots of information into an accessible and digestible format.
 This Management Information Dashboard template does exactly that, integrating the most important KPIs and creating a single source of truth for understanding enterprise performance.
-A smart design combined with straightforward visualizations allow this template to communicate volumes.
-For C-level executives, this is often a preferred format.
+A smart design combined with straightforward visualizations allows this template to communicate volumes about your organizational performance and identify areas for improvement.

 KPIs Overview

-This KPIs Overview template offers another high-level perspective, ideal for line-of-business managers or top executives.
-In this case, KPIs are presented from a different perspective.
-Users can pick the three KPIs they need to track most closely.
-The report displays those metrics at increasing levels of granularity, concluding with dynamic waterfall charts that incorporate drillable tables.
-With this report, users can tell with just a glance whether their KPIs are trending upward or downward.
-At the same time, they have easy access to details, so if they want to see what’s driving those trends, the information is right at their fingertips.
+This KPIs Overview template offers another high-level overview of enterprise performance, but from a different perspective.
+Users pick the three KPIs they need to track most closely, such as sales, gross margin, and EBITDA.
+The EPM report template then displays those metrics in increasing levels of granularity, concluding with dynamic waterfall charts that incorporate drillable tables.
+With this report, it only takes a second for leadership to know whether KPIs are trending up or down, while analysts and other users have easy access to more granular data relevant to what’s driving those trends.

 Multiple Bar and Line Charts

 It can be difficult to quickly identify patterns within complicated graphs with lots of data and broadly distributed values.
-Sometimes, a simple trend line can offer insight.
-Multiple bar and line charts are an effective way to identify and display trends in CXO because they allow a user to combine accounts, members, and dimensions.
+Sometimes, a simple trend line can offer the best insight.
+Multiple bar and line charts are an effective way to show trends in software like JustPerform because they allow a user to combine multiple metrics (revenue, quantity, traffic, etc.) and dimensions (date, country, product category, etc.).
 By mixing line charts and bar charts, you can display up to 6 axis-frames in one report.

 Profit and Loss With Trend Analysis